 A little processing is okay

-Such products each undergo a level of processing but can be part of a mostly whole food and healthful diet, provided you choose products where you understand all the ingredients on the label, and they don’t contain artificial flavourings, colours, preservatives, or other unhealthful ingredients, including too much added sugar.
+This is fine provided you choose products where you understand all the ingredients on the label, and they don’t contain artificial flavourings, colours, preservatives, or other unhealthful ingredients, including too much added sugar or sweeteners.